 The Messenger of Allah (saw) said: “Guard yourself against the Hellfire, even with half of a date in charity.
 If one cannot find it, then with a kind word.”
 (Saheeh Al-Bukhari)

-We pray that Allah (swt) accepts all of our good deeds, forgives us for our bad deeds, and saves us from the Hellfire.
+We pray that Allah (SWT) accepts all our good deeds, forgives us for our bad deeds, and saves us from the Hellfire.
 Ameen.
+Donate to ILM to strengthen your relationship with Him.